Franck Siegler: Judgement in the murder of Debouver

-On 9 December 2019, Siegler and Fragnière went on trial before the Saint-Omer (Pas-de-Calais) Assize Court for the murder of Debouver.
+On 4 December 2019, Siegler and Fragnière went on trial before the Saint-Omer (Pas-de-Calais) Assize Court for the murder of Debouver.
 They were 52 and 31 years old at the time.
 At the trial, only Fragnière was present, as Siegler refused to appear.
 Siegler's statements before the crime, concerning his intention to have Debouver transferred, were mentioned in court.
 For his part, Fragnière denied any murderous intent towards Debouver.
 The civil parties' lawyer, Carine Delaby-Faure, deplored the fact that the prison administration was ‘partly responsible for the tragedy’, citing ‘serious failings.

-On 11 December, Siegler was sentenced to life imprisonment, with a 22-year security period.
-Fragnière was sentenced to 30 years' imprisonment.
-Both appealed against this decision.
+On 11 December, Siegler was sentenced to life imprisonment, with a minimum term of 22 years, for murder in ‘legal recidivism’.
+Fragnière was sentenced to 30 years’ imprisonment for aiding and abetting murder as a ‘legal recidivism’.
+Only Siegler is appealing against this decision.
+As the offence involved aiding and abetting rather than joint criminal conduct, the Crown Prosecution Service is not appealing against Fragnière’s conviction.

-On 30 March 2021, Siegler and Fragnière went on appeal to the Douai Assize Court (Nord).
-Unlike the trial at first instance, Siegler and Fragnière were both present in the box.
-When he speaks, Siegler apologises to Devouber's family, explaining that he should never have killed his fellow inmate, but blames the prison administration, which has ignored his repeated threats to act.
-He even looks away from the photos of the crime scene.
-For his part, Fragnière, who had always denied his involvement in the murder, finally admits his participation.
-This statement angered Siegler, who claimed that the crime had indeed been organised by him and Fragnière.
-On 2 April, Siegler was again sentenced to life imprisonment, with a 22-year term of imprisonment.
-Fragnière's sentence of 30 years' imprisonment was also confirmed.
+On 30 March 2021, Siegler’s appeal hearing begins to the Douai Assize Court (Nord).
+Unlike at the trial in the court of first instance, Siegler is present in the dock.
+When he takes the floor, the defendant apologises to Devouber’s family, explaining that he should never have killed his fellow prisoner.
+Siegler shifts the blame onto the prison authorities, who turned a deaf ear to his repeated threats to carry out the act.
+He even looks away when shown photographs of the crime scene.
+Questioned via videoconference, Fragnière – who had always denied any involvement in the murder – finally admits his part in the crime whilst being heard as a witness.
+This statement angers Siegler, who insists that the crime was indeed organised by the two of them.
+On 2 April, Siegler was again sentenced to life imprisonment, with a minimum term of 22 years.